bikemazzell/tuonella-sift/README.md

 **🧹 Deduplication Settings**
 - `case_sensitive_usernames`: Username case sensitivity (default: false)
 - `normalize_urls`: Enable URL normalization (default: true)
+- `email_username_only`: Require usernames to be email addresses (default: true)
+  - `true`: Only email addresses are accepted as usernames (original behavior)
+  - `false`: Any printable character string is accepted as username

 ## 🛠️ Building and Testing